 As you may be aware, health care is not free in the USA.
 You must have medical insurance.
 We have that covered for you.
 There are however some terminology and procedures it is handy to know:

 Workers Compensation: Whilst you are at work and carrying out your duties at work, you are covered by this insurance.
-This means if you have an injury caused by or related to your work you are covered by this insurance which is held by your employer.
-Our insurance is for non-work related cases, such as days off and while you are traveling.
+This means if you have an injury/illness caused by or related to your work, you are covered by this insurance which is held by your employer.
+Our insurance is for non-work related cases, or injuries/illnesses that occur while on days off and while you are traveling.